zeqianli/hgt-workflow/README.md

 ## Usage

-Install the following conda environments
+Install the following conda environments and packages:
+- mobileog: mobileOG
+- vs2: VirSorter2
+- checkv: CheckV
-- TODO
+- DRAM: DRAM

 Run:
 - Change configurations in `config/config.yml`.
 See commments in the file.